Is your toddler not sleeping and wanting to play instead? Discover effective tips to get your child to sleep (without the power struggles!).

 After realizing how much the environment before bedtime affected their sleep, I decided to keep things subdued.
 Take a look at a few ways you can do the same:

 - Avoid rigorous play at bath time.
-Playing during the bath is fine, but not if doing so keeps your toddler awake and over-excited.
+Playing during the bath can be keeping your toddler awake and over-excited.

 - Keep the lights dim when putting on pajamas.
 Create a calm mood starting with getting dressed for sleep.

-- Massage him with lotion.
-This helps him get in the mood to sleep and relax his body.
+- Massage with lotion.
+This helps her get in the mood to sleep and relax.

 - Read books in a calm, whisper-like voice.
-When I read to my kids, I use my regular voice, but right before sleep, I rely on a softer voice to signal sleep.
+When I read to my kids during the day, I use my regular voice, but right before sleep, I rely on a softer voice.

 By keeping things quiet and peaceful, we can set the tone for sleep.

 3. Keep your toddler’s room dark and minimal